DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 Two patterns can be observed

 • The first occurs when predicting named entities or important dates, such as Wole Soyinka and 1986, which require factual knowledge.
-It can be seen that the calculated JSD remains extremely high in the upper layers.
-This pattern indicates that the model keeps changing its predictions in the later layers, and potentially injecting more factual knowledge into the predictions.
+It can be seen that the JSD calculated remains extremely high in the upper layers.
+This pattern indicates that the model is still changing its predictions in the final layers, potentially injecting more factual knowledge into the predictions.

-• The second occurs when predicting function words, such as was, the, to, in, and tokens copied from the input question, such as first Nigerian, Nobel Prize.
-When these easy tokens are predicted, we can observe that the JSD becomes very small from the intermediate layers.
-This finding indicates that the model has already decided which token to generate in the intermediate layers, and keeps the output distributions almost unchanged in the upper layers.
-This finding is also consistent with the assumptions in the early output LLMs Schuster et al., 2022.
+• The second occurs when functional words are predicted, such as was, the, to, in, and tokens copied from the input question, like first Nigerian, Nobel Prize.
+When these "easy" tokens are predicted, we can observe that the JSD becomes very small from the intermediate layers onwards.
+This finding indicates that the model has already decided which token to generate by the intermediate layers, and maintains the output distributions almost unchanged in the upper layers.
+This finding is also consistent with the assumptions of early output LLMs Schuster et al., 2022

-When the prediction of the next word requires factual knowledge, the LLM appears to change the predictions in the upper layers.
-Contrasting the layers before and after a sudden change may therefore amplify the knowledge emerging from the upper layers and make the model rely more on its internal factual knowledge.
-Moreover, this evolution of information seems to vary from token to token.
+When the prediction of the next word requires factual knowledge, the LLM seems to change predictions in the upper layers.
+Contrasting the layers before and after a sudden change can therefore amplify the knowledge that emerges from the upper layers and make the model rely more on its internal factual knowledge.
+Additionally, this evolution of information appears to vary from one token to another.

-Their method requires accurately selecting the premature layer containing plausible but less factual information, which may not always be in the same early layer.
-Therefore, they propose to find that premature layer by dynamically selecting the premature layer as seen in the following image.
+Your method requires accurately selecting the premature layer that contains plausible but less factual information, which may not always be in the same early layer.
+Therefore, they propose finding this premature layer through dynamic selection of the premature layer as shown in the following image

 DoLa-figure3

-To select the premature layer they calculate the Jensen-Shannon divergence (JSD) between the intermediate layers with the final layer.
+To select the premature layer, they calculate the Jensen-Shannon Divergence (JSD) between the intermediate and final layers.
 The premature layer is selected as the layer with the highest JSD.

-However, as this process can be a bit slow, what they do is to group several layers together to make fewer calculations.
+However, as this process can be a bit slow, what they do is group several layers to make fewer calculations

 Now that we have the last layer (mature layer) and the premature layer, we can contrast the predictions of both layers.
-To do this, they calculate the log probability of the next token in the mature layer and the premature layer.
-They then subtract the log-likelihood of the premature layer from that of the mature layer, thus giving more weight to the knowledge of the mature layer.
+To do this, they calculate the logarithmic probability of the next token in the mature layer and the premature layer.
+Then they subtract the logarithmic probability of the premature layer from that of the mature layer, thus giving more importance to the knowledge of the mature layer.

-DoLa's motivation is to de-emphasize lower-layer linguistic knowledge and amplify factual knowledge of the real world.
-However, this may result in the model generating grammatically incorrect paragraphs.
+The motivation of DoLa is to downplay the linguistic knowledge of the lower layers and amplify the factual knowledge of the real world.
+However, this can lead to the model generating grammatically incorrect paragraphs.

-Empirically they have not observed such a problem, but they have found that the resulting DoLa distribution sometimes has a greater tendency to repeat previously generated sentences, especially during the generation of long sequences of reasoning in the chain of thought.
+Empirically, they have not observed that problem, but they have found that the resulting DoLa distribution sometimes has a greater tendency to repeat previously generated phrases, especially during the generation of long reasoning sequences in the chain of thought.

 So they include a repetition penalty introduced in Keskar et al. (2019) with Îļ = 1.2 during decoding